-Name Age Educational Experience Managing Scheme Tenure Qualifications Since

-N # 00 DC DBM He has over 18 years of experience in November 1, 2024

-Mr. 39 PGDBM

-Dhaval years Finance, BMS financial markets.
-He has over 8 years

-Gala of experience in doing investment

-research and analysis in Banking &

-Financial Services sector.
-He joined

-BSLAMC in February 2011, since then

-he has been a part of the research

-team.
-Prior to joining ABSLAMC, he

-has worked with B&K Securities

-(January 2008 - February 2011) and J

-P Morgan Chase India Private Ltd (May

-2005 - July 2006).
+Name Age Educational Qualifications Experience Managing Scheme Since Tenure Mr. Dhaval Gala 40 years PGDBM (Finance), BMS He has an overall experience of around 19 years in financial markets.
+He has over 9 years of experience in doing investment research and analysis in Banking & Financial Services sector.
+He joined ABSLAMC in February 2011, since then he has been a part of the research team.
+Prior to joining ABSLAMC, he has worked with B&K Securities (January 2008 - February 2011) and J P Morgan Chase India Private Ltd (May 2005 - July 2006).
+2023 2.1 years